7eraflops/scuffed-chess/README.md

 - a rook (r)
 - a king (k)

 You can choose them by pressing the keys in parantheses.
-Input x if you want to change your choice After choosing a figure you can input the desired move according to these rules:
+After choosing a figure you can input the desired move according to these rules:
 - pawn: no input necessary, it'll just move forward 1 space

 - knight: input a combination of 2 letters from (f - forward b - back l - left r - right) like: fl